UniversalDependencies/docs/treebanks/fr_sequoia/index.md

 | Relations | annotated manually in non-UD style, automatically converted to UD |

 ## Description
-**UD_French-Sequoia** is an automatic conversion of the Sequoia Treebank corpus [French Sequoia corpus](http://deep-sequoia.inria.fr).
+**UD_French-Sequoia** is an automatic conversion of the [SUD_French-Sequoia](https://github.com/surfacesyntacticud/SUD_French-Sequoia) treebank, which comes from the former corpus [French Sequoia corpus](http://deep-sequoia.inria.fr).

-**UD_French-Sequoia** is an automatic conversion of the Sequoia Treebank corpus [French Sequoia corpus](http://deep-sequoia.inria.fr).
+**UD_French-Sequoia** is an automatic conversion of the [SUD_French-Sequoia](https://github.com/surfacesyntacticud/SUD_French-Sequoia) treebank, which comes from the former corpus [French Sequoia corpus](http://deep-sequoia.inria.fr).
-The conversion was done with the [Grew software](http://grew.fr) and the Graph Rewriting System [described here](https://gitlab.inria.fr/grew/SSQ_UD).
+The French Sequoia corpus was converted in April 2023 to SUD with the Grew rewriting system [described here](https://gitlab.inria.fr/grew/DSQ_SUD).
-See [here](http://deep-sequoia.inria.fr/process) for more info about the conversion process.
+Since this date, the corpus is maintained in SUD and converted to UD.

 ## Origin
 The first version of the Sequoia Corpus was presented in [(Candito & Seddah, 2012)](https://hal-univ-diderot.archives-ouvertes.fr/hal-00698938/).

 ## Splitting
-The whole corpus contains 70,567 tokens in 3,099 sentences.
+The whole corpus contains 70,546 tokens in 3,099 sentences.

 In **UD_French-Sequoia**, data were randomly split into:

-* `fr_sequoia-ud-test.conllu`: 10,048 tokens in 456 sentences
+* `fr_sequoia-ud-test.conllu`: 10,044 tokens in 456 sentences
-* `fr_sequoia-ud-dev.conllu`: 10,002 tokens in 412 sentences
+* `fr_sequoia-ud-dev.conllu`: 9,999 tokens in 412 sentences
-* `fr_sequoia-ud-train.conllu`: 50,517 tokens in 2,231 sentences
+* `fr_sequoia-ud-train.conllu`: 50,503 tokens in 2,231 sentences

 ## Genres
 The original sentences of the corpus are taken from: